djangify/our-spot/README.md

 <details>

-The ability to create, read, update and delete data has been added using the following:
+The ability to create, read, update and delete data has been added.
+The site provides role-based access to admin who are superusers and have full access to all data and users who are limited to access made available by admin.

-**_Users:_**
+Users are able to manipulate the data model using the following:

+**_Members:_**

 A dashboard where members can view a list of their latest uploads as well as gain access to view, edit and delete them.